 Far from being a fetter on entrepreneurship, a cooperative structure is the natural setting to economically implement the principle of plenitude of growth through offspring.
-Here again, we see the Mondragon complex as illustrating this possibility by developing second-tier cooperatives to foster and catalyze the entrepreneurial process of growth through spin-offs in niche-filling small and medium-sized firms.
+Here again, we see the Mondragon complex as illustrating this possibility by developing second-tier cooperatives to foster and catalyze the entrepreneurial process of growth through spin-offs.